Connect with us

 Number Learning Activities For Kids Counting Beans For Learning

-Here we can see many beans laying inside a basket and several containers which are numbered randomly.
-By playing this game, kids can learn how many beans in the container correlate to the number which is written on them.
+Here we can see many beans lying inside a basket and several containers, which are numbered randomly.
+By playing this game, kids can learn how many beans in the container correlate to the number that is written on them.

 Popsicle Stick Counting Puzzles